Biohack Performance

 My Recommendation By Profile

-You want no wristband and prioritize sleep tracking:Oura Ring Gen 3.
-More discreet, excellent sleep data, smaller subscription.
-Less detailed on strain and workout tracking.
+You want no wristband and prioritize sleep tracking:Oura Ring Gen 3 — more discreet, excellent sleep data, only €6/month.
+Less detailed on strain tracking.

 You want everything: → Garmin for training + Oura for sleep and recovery.
 Costs more, gives you the complete picture.